keenlabs/capillary/README.md

 Most simply you can specify properties when starting the app or include `conf/application-local.conf` at runtime.

-There are two configuration options:
+Here are the configuration options:

 ### capillary.zookeepers